Morgul/omega-models/Readme.md

 # Omega Models

 An elegant ORM solution for node.js.
-Intended to be used with the omega web framework, but not required.
+Intended to be used with the omega web framework, but **not required**.
+Supports mulitple backends for storage, including [nosql](https://github.com/petersirka/nosql), [mongoDB](http://www.mongodb.org/), [riak](http://basho.com/riak/), [redis](http://redis.io/), as well as [SQLite](http://www.sqlite.org/) and [PostgreSQL](http://www.postgresql.org/).
+(It even includes a mock backend for unit tests.)

+These backends are provided by separate projects (except for `nosql`, which is included.)

 ## Status

 [![Build Status](https://travis-ci.org/Morgul/omega-models.png)](https://travis-ci.org/Morgul/omega-models])

-Currently, this is only just being built.
-It isn't complete, but the implemented parts have unit tests.
-I expect in a short while I should have an initial implementation.

-If you want to see what using it will look like, check out 'sample.js' in the root of the project.
+I would consider this library 'alpha' quality.
+I still don't have all of the features I would like, but most of the required ones are there.
+You _can_ use it, and with the built-in `nosql` backend, it will work as expected.
+I'm lacking a lot of documentation, and while a lot of the system is unit tested, it needs some real-world testing.
+If you're feeling adventurous, go for it.
+Otherwise, hold off until it's got a few more versions under it's belt.

+## Backends

+Currently, the only backends that exist are the two built into Omega Models itself.
+Those are:
+* `nosql` - A flat-file backed database that should be good for development, or light-weight use.
+(Considered on par with sqlite.)
+* `mock` - A mocked backend, used for unit tests.

+See [here](https://github.com/Morgul/omega-models/blob/master/omega-models.js#L80) for how they're exposed.

 ## Fields